SUBJECTS — U.S. 1940 – 1991, Diversity, and Virginia; Mathematics; Science-Technology; Biography: Katherine Johnson;

 BENEFITS OF THE MOVIE

-Students will be introduced to (1) a unique and fascinating episode in American history; (2) the struggles of black women to reach racial and gender parity in the workplace; (3) the accomplishments of black women in technical fields and their contributions to America’s efforts in aeronautics and the space race; (4) the disruptive influence of WWII and the Cold War on patterns of employment and discrimination, disruptions which helped lay the groundwork for the rise of feminism and contributed to the Civil Rights Movement; and (5) some of the effects of Jim Crow.
+Students will be introduced to: (1) a fascinating episode in American history; (2) the struggles of black women to reach racial and gender parity in the workplace; (3) the accomplishments of black women in technical fields and their contributions to America’s efforts in aeronautics and the space race of the second half of the 20th century; (4) the disruptive influence of WWII and the Cold War on sexist employment practices and racial discrimination; and (5) a few of the despicable aspects of Jim Crow.

-By the 1930s it was clear to American leaders that the next war would have a different tactical lynchpin than WWI: much of the war would be fought in the air.
-It was essential to transform America’s unimpressive aircraft arsenal into a powerful aerial armada.
-This opened the door a crack for women at Langley, as it did in many other fields.
-During WWII, when many of the men were needed to soldier in Europe and the Pacific, the need for manpower to fuel the American war materials machine became a need for woman power as well.
-Thus, the door for women in these fields opened a little further.
+By the 1930s it was clear to American leaders that crucial battles in the next war would be fought in the air.
+It was therefore essential to transform America’s unimpressive aircraft arsenal into a powerful aerial armada.
+This opened the door a crack for women at Langley.
+During WWII, in the 1940s, when many of the men were sent to soldier in Europe and the Pacific, the need for manpower to fuel the American war materiel machine became a need for woman power as well.
+Thus, the door for women to serve in technical fields opened a little further.

-Melvin Butler, the man responsible for filling the burgeoning job positions at Langley, devised recruitment tools guaranteed to appeal to housewives looking for more fulfilling work: His want ads exhorted female citizens to “Reduce your household duties . . .,” spelling out the need for “women who are not afraid to roll up their sleeves . . . .”
-Shetterly 5
+Melvin Butler, the man responsible for filling the burgeoning job positions at Langley, devised recruitment tools designed to appeal to housewives looking for a different kind of work.
+His advertisements exhorted them to, “Reduce your household duties . . . .”
+He issued a challenge, citing the need for “women who are not afraid to roll up their sleeves . . . .”
+Shetterly, p.
+5.

 While increasing numbers of women were being integrated into the workforce, another social change was underway.
-In 1941, as American industry geared up to produce the weapons to fight WWII, a group of civil rights activists led by A. Philip Randolph, head of the union for black men working as sleeping car attendants on America’s railroads, formed the “March on Washington Movement.”
+In 1941, as American industry geared up to produce the weapons to fight WWII, a group of civil rights activists led by A. Philip Randolph, head of the union for black male porters, men who worked as sleeping car attendants on America’s railroads.
+Mr. Randolph and others formed the “March on Washington Movement.”
 They demanded that President Roosevelt end racial discrimination in hiring for the defense industry and threatened a massive march on Washington, D.C., to protest racial segregation in employment and in the military.
 Randolph is credited with forcing FDR to issue Executive Order 8802 which prohibited racial discrimination in hiring for national defense industries and established the Fair Employment Practices Commission (FEPC).
 While Executive Order 8802 didn’t end discrimination against African Americans in defense industries, it did lead to some job gains for black workers.

 Jim Crow Laws and Customs

-In the American South after the Civil War and Reconstruction, the white (formerly slave-owning) power structure in the South reasserted itself and imposed a racist system through “Jim Crow” laws and customs.
+In the American South after the Civil War and Reconstruction, the white power structure (formerly the slave-owning class) reasserted itself and imposed a racist system through “Jim Crow” laws and customs.
 These were designed to denigrate and suppress African Americans.
 One of the pillars of Jim Crow was separate sanitary facilities.
 Restrooms and drinking fountains were designated “White Only” or “Colored.”
 There were many fewer restrooms and drinking fountains for blacks than there were for whites.
-Every day in cities, towns, and villages across the South, African Americans faced personal emergencies when the only restroom available for what could quickly became urgent needs was forbidden.
-A black person in that situation had to find some alternative or run the substantial risk of arrest or a beating for using a “Whites Only” restroom.
+Every day in cities, towns, and villages across the South, African Americans faced personal emergencies when the only restroom available — for what could quickly become an urgent need — was forbidden territory.
+A black person in that situation had to find some alternative or run the substantial risk of arrest or a beating for using a “White Only” restroom.
 This disgraceful practice is treated semi-humorously in the film — cinematically, there was no other way to present it.
 However, the unavailability of restrooms was no laughing matter for African Americans who had to live under Jim Crow.

-(The white husband of this writer was once detained by police for defacing a “White Only” sign on a laundromat in Tallahassee, Florida.
+(The white husband of this writer was once detained, at age 15, by police for defacing a “White Only” sign on a laundromat in Tallahassee, Florida.
 It was Halloween night in 1963.
 Hard at work on his task, he heard a sound behind him, looked over his shoulder, and saw a police cruiser come to a stop.
-Fifteen at the time, he was released after a few hours on the condition that he clean up the sign.
+He was released after a few hours on the condition that he clean up the sign.
 An African-American teenager would probably not have been treated in such a lenient fashion.)

 Ms. Shetterly’s book describes the proliferation of black middle-class neighborhoods around the Langley campus in the middle of the 20th Century.
 Despite economic and professional gains by African Americans since that time, segregation in housing hasn’t changed much.

-… As John Logan and Brian Stults of Brown University’s US2010 Project have shown, in 1940, the average black lived in a neighborhood that was 40 percent white.
+… Brown University’s US2010 Project [has shown that] in 1940, the average black lived in a neighborhood that was 40 percent white.
 In 1950 it fell to 35 percent — where it remains today.
 This average, of course, aggregates data from many neighborhoods where blacks have virtually no exposure to whites, and others where integration is advanced.
 Nonetheless, by this measure there has been no progress in reducing segregation [in housing] for the last 60 years.
-How integrated is your neighborhood? by Denise Oliver Velez, Daily Kos, Sunday Feb.
-19, 2012.
+Commentary by Richard Rothstein for the Economic Policy Institute, February 3, 2012, accessed on January 9, 2022.

 The Impact of the Black Press and the “Double V” Campaign

 Euler’s Method, employed by Katherine Johnson in her breakthrough calculations for John Glenn’s Friendship Seven orbit, was devised in the 18th century.
-It provides an approximation for the solution of a differential equation.
 The idea behind Euler’s Method is to approximate a curve using the concept of local linearity to join multiple small line segments of the curve.
 Mathscoop.com.
 The method was one of many mathematical innovations developed by Leonhard Euler of Switzerland, one of the great mathematicians of his time.
 Euler lived from 1707 to 1783, dying just seven years after the U.S. declared independence from Great Britain.

 USING THE MOVIE IN THE CLASSROOM